 I have been trying to figure how to put my gratitude into words.
 Here it goes.

-On June 5, I boarded plane in San Francisco California to Africa.
+On June 5, I boarded plane from San Francisco California to Africa.
 I had a duffle bag crammed full of clothing and toiletries and a backpack heavy with too much camera gear.
 I had no idea what I would find in Africa.
 I hoped for a glimpse of a lion and maybe a rumor of cheetah or see a few zebras on the horizon.

 What I got was something so much more.
 And what I learned will stay with me forever.

 But most importantly I learned there is truth behind the saying, ‘Life is not about the breaths we take, but the moments that take our breath away.’
-I realized that is life is too short to waste time on moments that don’t take my breath away.
+I realized that life is too short to waste time on moments that don’t take my breath away.
 Because those moments and the people who are in them are far more valuable than you realize.

 On June 18, my plane touched down in San Francisco, California.
 I stepped off that plane with a few life lessons and lifetime of moments that took my breath away.
 And for that I can never thank you enough.